Get New DIY Projects Delivered Weekly - Sign up for Our Newsletter Today!

 Step 5:

 Place your heavy sandpaper on the block of wood and hold it with one hand.
-Place the newly broken bottle face down on the sand paper and rub the bottle back and forth for 3-to-5 minutes.
-Then flip the cup over and use the fine grit paper to smooth out the rim and give it a nice rounded look.
-You should be able to achieve the surface you want in another 3-to-5 minutes.
+Place the newly broken bottle face down on the sandpaper and rub the bottle back and forth for 3-to-5 minutes.
+Then flip the cup over and use the fine-grit paper to smooth out the rim and give it a nice, rounded look.

 Bottle Cutting Method #2: